berkayy-atas/All-in-One-Repo-Repair-Kit/README.md

 ## 🔄 Version-Specific Backup & Restore Requirements

-**CRITICAL**: You should restore your backup using **the same version** of iCredible Git Security Action that was used to create the backup.
+**CRITICAL**: To ensure successful restoration of your backups, it is strongly recommended to use the exact same version of iCredible Git Security Action for both backup and restore operations.

 ## 🔧 Technical Rationale